 We are most interested in a good fit between the work in the lab and the interests and goals of the applicant.
 Applicants who are highly motivated, dependable, mature, team-oriented, and intellectually curious, and who hope to eventually apply for doctoral training in neuroscience, cognitive neuroscience, or clinical science are the best fits.
 Applicants whose goals are to pursue primarily clinical careers (i.e., providing psychological services) generally are not a good fit, as the content and process of training in the lab is designed to develop trainees' research proficiency.
 The CAP Lab also is a team-oriented environment, and evidence of willingness and ability to be a good team player is extremely important.

 Successful applicants already will have taken research methods or experimental psychology, statistics, brain and behavior, and abnormal psychology.
 In some cases an exception might be made for a person who is currently taking one of the required courses.
 In all cases trainees will be responsible for acquiring the prerequisite skills.
-Successful applicants also will have basic working knowledge of SPSS and will have experience reading scientific articles critically.
+Successful applicants also will have basic working knowledge of SPSS or R, and will have experience reading scientific articles critically.
 Students also should strongly consider building their computer science skills; familiarity with Linux/Unix and/or Matlab is especially useful.

 Research assistants are expected to schedule 10 hours in the lab each week, although diligent RAs also realize that additional time often is necessary for a full training experience.
 Potential RAs should be aware that training in a lab is not like taking a course; scheduling is more flexible, but the responsibilities require active participation and a consistent level of self-initiated hard work.
 In addition, research labs operate year-round, not just during the academic semester.
 There is a weekly two-hour lab meeting at which attendance is mandatory.